-1The maintenance and development of specifications for the GSM family was passed to 3GPP from ETSI.
+&lt;sup>1The maintenance and development of specifications for the GSM family was passed to 3GPP from ETSI.

-The standardization of LTE and EPS does not mean that further development of the other radio access technologies in 3GPP has ceased.
-In particular, the enhancement of UMTS with new releases of the specifications continues in 3GPP, to the greatest extent possible while ensuring backward compatibility with earlier releases: the original 'Release 99' specifications of UMTS have been extended with high-speed downlink and uplink enhancements (HSDPA2 and HSUPA3 in Releases 5 and 6 respectively), known collectively as 'HSPA' (High-Speed Packet Access).
-HSPA has been further enhanced in Release 7 (becoming known as HSPA+) with higher-order modulation and, for the first time in a cellular communication system, multistream 'MIMO' operation (Multiple-Input Multiple-Output antenna system).
-Further enhancements of HSPA+ are being introduced in Release 8 in parallel to the first release of LTE (which for consistency is also termed Release 8).
-These backward-compatible enhancements will enable network operators who have invested heavily in the WCDMA technology of UMTS to generate new revenues from new features while still providing service to their existing subscribers using legacy terminals.
+The standardization of LTE and SAE does not mean that further development of the other radio access technologies in 3GPP has ceased.
+In particular, the enhancement of UMTS with new releases of the specifications continues in 3GPP, to the greatest extent possible while ensuring backward compatibility with earlier releases: the original 'Release 99' specifications of UMTS have been extended with high-speed downlink and uplink enhancements (HSDPA and HSUPA in Releases 5 and 6 respectively), known collectively as 'HSPA' (High-Speed Packet Access).
+HSPA has been further enhanced in Release 7 (becoming known as HSPA+) with higher-order modulation and, for the first time in a cellular communication system, multistream 'MIMO' operation, while Releases 8, 9 and 10 introduce support for multiple 5 MHz carriers operating together in downlink and uplink.
+These backward-compatible enhancements enable network operators who have invested heavily in the WCDMA technology of UMTS to generate new revenues from new features while still providing service to their existing subscribers using legacy terminals.

-LTE is able to benefit from the latest understanding and technology developments from HSPA and HSPA+, especially in relation to optimizations of the protocol stack, while also being free to adopt radical new technology without the constraints of backward compatibility or a 5 MHz carrier bandwidth.
+The first version of LTE was made available in Release 8 of the 3GPP specification series.
+It was able to benefit from the latest understanding and technology developments from HSPA and HSPA+, especially in relation to optimizations of the protocol stack, while also being free to adopt radical new technology without the constraints of backward compatibility or a 5 MHz carrier bandwidth.
 However, LTE also has to satisfy new demands, for example in relation to spectrum flexibility for deployment.
-LTE can operate in Frequency-Division Duplex (FDD) and Time-Division Duplex (TDD) modes in a harmonized framework designed also to support the evolution of TD-SCDMA (Time-Division Synchronous Code Division Multiple Access), which has been developed in 3GPP as an additional branch of the UMTS technology path, essentially for the Chinese market.
+LTE can operate in Frequency-Division Duplex (FDD) and Time-Division Duplex (TDD) modes in a harmonized framework designed also to support the evolution of TD-SCDMA (Time-Division Synchronous Code Division Multiple Access), which was developed in 3GPP as an additional branch of the UMTS technology path, essentially for the Chinese market.